Ph.D. in Ecosystem Science and Management

 You will work with your advisor to develop a plan for the course work and research credits you will take, based on your academic needs.
 This is called the "degree plan."
 The degree plan also formally declares your degree objective and advisory committee membership.
 You must submit your degree plan to the Office of Graduate and Professional Studies for approval.
 This is done through the online document processing submission system.

-DEADLINE: As a Ph.D. student in Ecosystem Science and Management you must submit your degree plan no later than the middle of your fourth regular semester.
+DEADLINE: As a Ph.D. student in Ecosystem Science and Management you must submit your degree plan by the end of your fourth long semester.

 You must complete both written and oral preliminary examinations, which your advisory committee will conduct upon completion of your formal coursework.
 These exams are based both on your prior coursework and knowledge of the scientific literature in your general area of expertise.